namdevtidke/CODSOFT/README.md

 ## Introduction

-This Python internship project is aimed at developing three essential applications using Python:
+This Python internship project is aimed at developing five essential applications using Python:

 1. **To-Do List Application:** A simple command-line application that allows users to create, manage, and track their tasks and to-do lists.

 2. **Calculator:** A command-line calculator application that performs basic mathematical operations.

 3. **Password Generator:** A utility for generating strong and secure passwords.

+4. **Weather Forecast Application:** An application that provides weather forecasts for a given location.

+5. **Quiz Game:** An interactive quiz game that challenges users with questions on various topics.

 ## Features